 Choosing a Concealer

 Choose your concealer based on what works for your skin type and concerns.
 If you have dry skin, don't go for a liquid concealer with a matte finish because the finish will emphasize dryness.
 If you have oily skin with enlarged pores, don't go for a creamy or stick concealer as these textures tend to clog and magnify the appearance of pores, plus they tend to add an oily shine.
 If you have dark circles or brown spots to hide, you'll want a concealer that provides at least medium coverage, and the same goes for covering red marks from past breakouts.

-For the undereye area, be sure to select a shade of concealer that is no more than one or two shades lighter than your natural skin tone; for other parts of your face, select a concealer that matches the color of your foundation exactly.
+For the undereye area, be sure to select a shade of concealer that's no more than one or two shades lighter than your natural skin tone; for other parts of your face, select a concealer that matches the color of your foundation exactly.
 Neutral beige to slightly yellow shades look best regardless of where they're applied.
 Unless you're considering a color-correcting concealer (explained below), avoid concealer shades that are noticeably pink, rose, peach, white, yellow, or copper.
 A tinge of peach or pink can be acceptable, especially to counteract bluish to purple-colored dark circles.

 Following the above guidelines, you can experiment to find the textures, finishes, and application techniques that work best for you.
 Now let's go over the types of concealers to consider before you start shopping!